Skip to content

 This article breaks down five straightforward clothing care habits that protect your wardrobe and keep your pieces looking fresh wear after wear.
 Whether you're maintaining a closet full of JudyP favorites or just trying to get more life out of everything you own, these tips will help you stop replacing and start preserving.

-1. Wash Tencel on cold and gentle
+1. Wash microfiber-spandex blend on cold and gentle

 Pick the right cycle and water temperature